 In November of 1978, the home was purchased by John Thomas Munshower.
 M.D.
-(1944-2023) and Marcia Jane (Ward) Munshower (1947 — ).
+(1944 -2023) and Marcia Jane (Ward) Munshower (1947 - ).
 As a young man, John Munshower served in the Peace Corps.
 His experiences in Ethiopia resulted in his enrolling in medical school after he returned home to Indianapolis.
 Dr. Munshower was a neurologist for forty-six years.
 He was affiliated with Community Hospitals.
-He loved nature and was especially fond of Sibley Guide to Birds and the Indiana Field Guides to Wildlife, Birds, Trees, and Wildflowers.
+He loved nature and was especially fond of the Sibley Guide to Birds and the Indiana Field Guides to Wildlife, Birds, Trees, and Wildflowers.
 Marcia is a graduate of Ball State University.
 She served as the Democratic precinct committee woman during the years they lived in the home.
 John and Marcia Munshower had four children: Najla (Munshower) Neumann, Rachel Katherine (Munshower) Fox.
 Juliette Cecile (Munshower) Tiriolo, and William Glenn Munshower.
 The Munshowers owned the property for almost twenty-eight years.

-In 2006, the Rifkins divorced, and Jeneane became the sole owner of 4521 Sylvan Road.
+Soon after purchasing the property, the Rifkins divorced, and Jeneane became the sole owner of 4521 Sylvan Road.
 Besides continuing to own and operate the Stone Soup Inn, Jeneane also owns and operates the Looking Glass Inn.
 She previously owned The Villa but sold it in 2018.
 She also owns and operates the Carlisle House Inn, a B&B on the Massachusetts island of Nantucket.

 St. Margaret’s Hospital Guild is pleased to present this unique residence as the site of its primary fundraising event for 2024.
 Guild members, along with the homeowner, designers, sponsors, and advertisers, look forward to another year of supporting Indianapolis' city hospital, Eskenazi Health.